 What’s Our “WHY?”

 Most entrepreneurs begin their business with a purpose in mind.
 Whether you’re providing a good or a service, it’s important to consider the simple question “Why?”
 Finding the answer to this question will help you define your true mission and the values that support it.
-These are important, since they will keep everyone focused on the long term goal even when you’re mired in the stress of daily tasks.
+These are important to employee culture, since they will keep everyone focused on the long term goal even when you’re mired in the stress of daily tasks.

 You can’t predict where you’ll be in the next five years, but it helps to have some sort of ideal of what that place looks like.
 Having a sense of why you do what you do will help you make difficult decisions and recognize what actions are productive and what actions will lead you off course.

 Need a little more help?
-Check out Draw Your Big Idea, by ImageThink co-founders Nora Herting and Heather Willems.
+Check out Draw Your Big Idea, by ImageThink CEO and founder Nora Herting.
 The book is packed with visual thinking exercises to help move you towards a deeper understanding of what you do, why you do it, and how you can do it even better.

 Having Trouble Finding Your “Why”?

-Employees are a precious resource, and obviously have a major impact on the health of your company culture.
-Anyone who has the power to hire new team members should make sure that the people they bring on board have 1) the capability to execute their duties with excellence, but also 2) values and behavior that mesh with the goals and principles of your organization.
+Employees are a precious resource, and obviously have a major impact on creating the best company culture.
+Anyone who has the power to hire new team members should make sure that the people they bring on board have 1) the capability to execute their duties with excellence, but also 2) values and behavior that mesh with the employee culture and the goals and principles of your organization.

 That’s not to say everyone you hire should be the same.
 Finding people with different perspectives is vital to a vibrant, living work culture.
 It just means that at core, your team members should be able to work together towards a common, shared goal.